 Visit The Crescent Hotel

-Even if you aren’t staying at the Crescent Hotel, you should still take time to visit this 1886 historic hotel.
+Even if you aren’t staying at the Crescent Hotel, you should still visit this 1886 historic hotel.

 The Crescent Hotel offers numerous activities for guests and visitors to enjoy.
 These range from haunted tours to spa treatments.

-There is a great ghost tour that takes place after dark in the hotel that tells you all about the spirits that haunt these historic halls.
+A great ghost tour takes place after dark in the hotel that tells you all about the spirits that haunt these historic halls.

-This is definitely one of the attractions in Eureka Springs that you don’t want to miss.
+This is one of the attractions in Eureka Springs that you don’t want to miss.

 Address: 75 Prospect Avenue, Eureka Springs, Arkansas